zsadeghi/pandora/README.md

 All data store implementations are wrapped in a monitor, so that regardless of implementation, data store access is always synchronized.

+### Considerations

+The TCP communication protocl expects all messages to be sandwiched between `^<<` and `^>>&`.
+For instance, if you are using telnet to communicate, to list all data you will have to send `^<<store^>>&`, and the answer will also be contained in the same way.

+This is to allow for multiline communication, or communication not punctuated by the newline feed character.